Bachelor of Environmental Science

 - frequent field trips during second and third year

-Many activities involve working in small groups to foster teamwork and a collaborative approach to research and projects.
+Many of these activities involve working in small groups to foster teamwork and a collaborative approach to research and projects.

-In the final year of the degree there are three activities focused on preparing you for the environmental industry.
+In the final year of your degree, there are three activities focused on preparing you for the environmental industry.

-First you will work in teams doing riparian, water and benthic sampling, then you’ll complete a research project either at RMIT or in conjunction with an external organisation.
+You will work in teams doing riparian, water and benthic sampling, then complete a research project either at RMIT or in conjunction with an external organisation.

 - Environment Protection Authority (EPA)